Token Economics

 There are exactly one billion CX tokens, minted at genesis.
 No more will ever be created—in fact, the supply constantly decreases through fee burning.
 Let's look at what you can actually do with them.

-Here's the interesting part: a portion of every fee gets burned (flared) forever.
+The chain is gasless for users—player transaction costs are covered by the protocol.
+Transaction fees still exist (validators and the protocol treasury receive a share), and a portion of every fee gets burned forever.
 The supply shrinks with every transaction.
 More activity means more burning means more scarcity.
 It's programmatic supply reduction without the complexity of traditional buybacks or the uncertainty of discretionary burns.
+The CX Chain Foundation purchases CX from the open market to feed the "gas station" that covers the chain's transaction costs; see Token Buybacks below.

 Earn as the House